nate-lund/animal-architects/docs/21_chapterII_notes.md

+## Outline

+How do animals impact the physical evolution of soils and terrestrial landscapes?

 ## Conceptual Models

 Define conceptual model: A conceptual model is a representation of the key elements of and relationships within some process or structure.
 Justify the need for conceptual models for animal activity: